MihBat/Accessibility-of-charging-stations-in-Estonia/README.md

 ## Overview

-Electric vehicle adoption is growing, but the usability of EVs depends heavily on the accessibility of charging infrastructure.
-This project evaluates the spatial accessibility of charging stations in Estonia using two complementary methods:
+Electric cars have become increasingly popular in recent years.
+However, to use such machines fully, they need to be constantly charged.
+Such complex mechanisms as cars need to be charged very often and expensive charging stations are required.
+Therefore, it is important for electric vehicle users to know how accessible charging stations are across the country.
+The aim of this project is to evaluate the spatial accessibility of charging stations in Estonia using two complementary methods:

 1. **Euclidean distance** to the nearest station (whole country)
 2. **Travel time** to the nearest station (southeastern Estonia), accounting for road network and rivers as barriers.